dodohand/dodohand/README.txt

 results.
 I used 7075 aluminum IIRC for the body of the jig.
 Be certain to order several drill bits of these small sizes - they're very fragile.
 Also, find a drill press or mill - you aren't likely to be successful trying to drill these holes by hand.
+I think that 0.045"x0.015" strips of mild steel will generate about the right force.
+Some experimentation will likely be needed to get that perfect.
+This material can be sourced as a roll of 0.015" shim stock.
+Please be careful when releasing the coiled shim-stock from the strap that holds it.
+It will jump out and try to cut your face off if you give it half a chance to do so.

+I am working towards getting a manufacturer lined up for the metal clips.
+The first step is a clear mechanical drawing and I hope that tooling/clip_1_mech.dxf fits that description.

 Assembly